-Her bachelor’s degree in Science at the Rensselaer Polytechnic Institute as well as her experience in the health tech industry, where she worked as a consultant and project manager before pursuing a career in design, now fuels her insightful understanding of the tech industry which she applies to her current design practice.
+Rachel Foley is an American designer exploring the intersection of emerging technologies with our existing social, economic, and cultural systems.
+Through design fiction, realism, film, and storytelling, she develops provocative near-future scenarios that aim to promote nuanced debates about humanity’s relationships with technology.
+Her bachelor’s degree in Science at the Rensselaer Polytechnic Institute as well as her experience in the health tech industry, where she worked as a consultant and project manager before pursuing a career in design, now fuels her insightful understanding of the tech industry, which she applies to her current design practice.

-Foley holds an MA in Material Futures Master’s degree from Central Saint Martins, which she had obtained for her Technocratic Birth project.
-Within the project, she aims at unpacking the preeminent question: “Will emerging reproductive technologies empower women?” for our current times when big companies have begun offering egg-freezing benefits to female employees and artificial wombs promise to liberate women from their reproductive duties.
+Foley holds an MA in Material Futures Master’s degree from Central Saint Martins, which she obtained for her Technocratic Birth project.
+Within the project, she aims to unpack the preeminent question: Will emerging reproductive technologies empower women? for our current times when big companies have begun offering egg-freezing benefits to female employees and artificial wombs promise to liberate women from their reproductive duties.
 Through documentary film, realistic content, and short stories, the project investigates the motivations, anxieties, and vulnerabilities that may drive us to the complete medicalization of birth.

 For our audience that is not familiar with your work; could you tell us a bit about your background, interests and inspirations?

-I care a lot about digging beneath the hype, beneath the obvious and surface-level perceptions to try to understand the human impact of progress and help put the path of progress back into the hands of the people it affects.
-A lot of this stems from my time spent in the health tech industry, where I worked as a consultant and project manager before pursuing a career in design.
+I care a lot about digging beneath the hype, beneath the obvious and surface-level perceptions, to try to understand the human impact of progress and help put the path of progress back into the hands of the people it affects.
+Much of this stems from my time spent in the health tech industry, where I worked as a consultant and project manager before pursuing a career in design.
 While I am a strong advocate of technological progress, I believe that positive social change must prioritize issues of access, power imbalance, and choice.

 Technocratic Birth and Prosthetic Womb are two speculative projects whose intellectual process lies on ‘a promise of complete control and liberation for women from the unpredictable and dangerous condition of pregnancy.’
 What were your main aims behind these projects?

 The language around these technologies, which were considered experimental only up until a few years ago, is all about empowerment, but I was curious whether these technologies could really deliver on their promise of reproductive liberation.
 Prosthetic Womb was a response to the quantified self-movement and our treatment of the human body in Western medicine as a quantifiable entity to be manipulated and controlled.
-I presented the work as a speculation about a closed-loop system of fetal monitoring and our desire for control over reproduction, and what I learned was how afraid women were of having their bodies change during pregnancy, of how afraid they were to lose control.
+I presented the work as speculation about a closed-loop system of fetal monitoring and our desire for control over reproduction, and what I learned was how afraid women were of having their bodies change during pregnancy, of how afraid they were to lose control.

 One of your latest projects is a short documentary about an experimental and speculative pregnancy procedure that grows a baby externally from an at-home skin biopsy.
 In this documentary, you explore and debate about humanity’s relationships with technology and ourselves.
-What did you expect from the audience and what feedback did you get?
+What did you expect from the audience, and what feedback did you get?

 However, I purposely did not show the artificial womb in the film because I did not want it to feel too sci-fi, speculative, or divisive.
 Instead, I wanted to draw out the human reactions to the expectant mother’s experience and to find ways to connect the characters’ motivations and anxieties with our own realities.
 I would say that in one sense this worked, as an overwhelming majority of people I spoke with felt deeply for the mother sat in the waiting room for her child to be delivered.

 What do you think about the biotechnological and biopolitical domination of our bodies in the current times?

 Political debates on abortion and LGBTQ rights are divisive tools for drumming up campaign votes and do not actually help people.
-I also believe in technological progress, and that biotechnology does promise valuable solutions for people struggling with infertility or those who cannot have children of their own.
+I also believe in technological progress, and biotechnology promises valuable solutions for people struggling with infertility or those who cannot have their own children.
 The goal of my work, and the work we’re doing at DEBUNK, is to take these controversial topics and present them in a relatable way that attempts to uncover the nuance of these seemingly opposing perspectives and generate a conversation that leads to more productive change.
 It’s a lofty goal, and something I haven’t quite worked out yet, but I’d love to hear people’s thoughts on how to make this a reality.